St. Lucia Day is December 13th, so celebrate with this saffron bread recipe. It’s braided and stacked into a crown and sprinkled with pearl sugar.

 Lately I’ve been using lecithin granules to extend the life of my yeast breads.
 It doesn’t affect the taste of the bread, and I really like being able to enjoy my baked goods for longer than just one or two days.
 If you’re making this for a gift, then I suggest using the granules for prolonged shelf life.
 Just whisk them in with the dry ingredients.
 It takes about 1 tablespoon per cup of flour.

-Since this bread is called 'Lucia Crown' then it is appropriate to top it with candles (I used these).
+Since this saffron bread recipe is also called ‘Lucia Crown’ then I think it’s appropriate to top it with candles (I used these).